-Which electricity provider is rated highest in NSW?
+Which energy provider is rated highest in NSW?

 For many households, the cost of energy will be the most important factor when signing up to a new plan.
 However, other considerations, particularly customer service, are also worth giving some thought.
 Everyone wants low prices, but at what cost?
 This is why Canstar Blue annually surveys electricity bill-payers across NSW to find out how they rate their provider based on a number of variables, including customer service, bill clarity and value for money.
-In 2018, Red Energy is the highest rated provider in NSW for overall customer satisfaction.
+In 2019, and for the fifth year in a row, Red Energy is the highest-rated electricity provider in NSW for overall customer satisfaction.

-While this price comparison report looks at the biggest electricity providers in NSW, it’s important to know there are many more to choose from – more than 20 in fact.
+While this price comparison report looks at the biggest electricity providers in NSW, it’s important to know there might be others available in your specific area.
 Competition between the retailers is intense, which is great news for consumers looking to reduce their costs.
 There are opportunities to save money, provided you are willing to look.

 Switching electricity providers is clearly not a priority for every household – some will be genuinely happy where they are, and that’s great – but if there is one message to take away from this report, it’s that regularly comparing plans is a good idea if you want to reduce the amount you pay for electricity.
 You might just find a good deal.

 About the author of this page

 This page was originally published by Canstar Blue Editor-in-Chief Simon Downes.
 He’s been writing about energy prices in NSW for more than five years, covering the initial deregulation of the market in 2014, the subsequent influx of new retailers, the confusion around dodgy discounts, and more recently the fallout from new industry regulations designed to make energy plans more transparent.
 Simon also acts as spokesperson for Canstar Blue and is one of Australia’s most prominent energy industry commentators.